 - OMAD.
 (This is no terror group but “One Meal a Day”..which can be terrifying for some.)

-The bottom line is, you need to experiment and see what works the best for your body, your lifestyle, and your fitness goals.
-If you want to see the intermittent fasting results, you gotta experiment.
+The bottom line is, you need to experiment and see what works the best for your body, your lifestyle and your fitness goals.

 When we eat, our body functions to process that food and generate energy and you burn what you just consumed (rather than the fat.)
 While when you are fasting, the body does not really have any source of instant energy to burn up and so it falls back to its reserve, A.K.A, the stored fat (from all those cookies you had during the holidays) to use as fuel.